 David is a graduate of Alameda Science and Technology Institute, a running start school in Alameda, and graduated with his bachelor’s in Interdisciplinary Studies from American University, in Washington, D.C. in the Spring of 2021.
 He attained a master’s degree in Public Administration, with a concentration in Applied Politics, from American University in the Spring of 2022.
 He is a first-generation college student and was raised by a strong single mother who actively encouraged David to engage in public service.
-David also actively represents the Freedom Center in the nation’s capitol where he has also served in an intern capacity in the office of Congresswoman Barbara Lee.
+David also represented the Freedom Center in the nation’s capital where he has also served in an intern capacity in the office of Congresswoman Barbara Lee.
 In addition, he also sits on the Board of Directors at the Institute for Community Leadership.

 David is a trained facilitator of the Freedom Centers’ numerous classes on leadership ethics, and the teachings of Dr. Martin Luther King Jr.

 Natnael Gebremariam is a Research Staff for the Freedom Center.
 In his role, Natnael researches topics related to the main focus areas of the freedom center such as equity in civic education, reducing childhood poverty, and access to clean drinking water.
 In addition, Natnael plays a role in database management, website editing, drafting reports, and documentation.

 Natnael graudated with a degree in development economics in 2016.